KhronosGroup/Vulkan-Samples/samples/README.md

 ## API samples

-These samples demonstrate Vulkan API usage.
-The goal of these is to demonstrate how to use a given feature at the API level with as little abstraction as possible.
+The goal of these samples is to demonstrate how to use a given Vulkan feature at the API level with as little abstraction as possible.

 ### [Compute shader N-Body simulation](./api/compute_nbody)<br/>
 Compute shader example that uses two passes and shared compute shader memory for simulating a N-Body particle system.